localgovdrupal/docs/docs/src/devs/getting-started/README.md

 your local system.

 There are two ways to install Composer, locally and globally.
 The latter is usually preferred as, with a single executable installed once, it allows Composer to manage the dependencies of multiple projects present on your machine.

+Composer is included in DDEV and Lando.

 ### Working with Lando/DDEV containerized servers